crs4/pydoop/_sources/running_pydoop_applications.rst.txt

 setting like ``LD_LIBRARY_PATH``\ .

-For this reason, by default ``pydoop submit`` copies some environment variables to the driver script that launches the job on Hadoop.
+For this reason, by default ``pydoop submit`` copies some environment variables from the submitting node to the driver script that runs each task on Hadoop.
 If this behavior is not desired, you can disable it via the ``--no-override-env`` command line option.